coderitual/react-ui-interactions/README.md

 ## Introduction

 A collection of UI concepts which helps you create fully functional react application.
 The idea behind is to leverage the latest community practices to provide useful patterns for your project.
-It covers basic areas such as: __routing, data fetching, animations & transitions, shared state__ but also more specific UI elements.
+It covers basic areas such as: __routing, data fetching, animations & transitions, shared state__ but also more specific __UI elements__.
 All these topics are grouped into easy to traverse folders.

 ## Features
 Principles which drive this project are as follows: